-Our High School Class will be led by Rabbi Wirtschafter and a series of visiting teachers who will share their expertise with our students.
+Our Eighth and Ninth Grade Class will be led by Rabbi Wirtschafter and a series of visiting teachers who will share their expertise with our students.
 Rabbi Wirtschafter will lead students in Torah Study.
 The units covered in the second hour will vary.

-High School Grade Student-Led Expectations:
+Eighth and Ninth Grade Student-Led Expectations:

-- Sign-up to participate or provide the Torah Commentary for one Shabbat Service. - Work with Rabbi Wirtschafter on your participation in the services you sign up for. - Participate in Youth Group Activities.
+- Participate in school wide Tzedakah project. - Save the date for your Family Service.
+Date: October 2022 - Sign-up to participate or provide the Torah Commentary for one Shabbat Service. - Work with Rabbi Wirtschafter on your participation in the services you sign up for. - Participate in Middle and High School Youth Group Activities.